aerogear/modern-appdev-workshop/README.md

 The Playground also offers documentation for all available operations that we can replicate back to server.
 This is automatically generated from the GraphQL Schema.

-## 2. Bulding Your first GraphQL Client with React, GraphQL and AeroGear DataSync
+## 2. Building Your first GraphQL Client with React, GraphQL and AeroGear DataSync

 The server side template has a `client` folder that contains a sample React project.
 It was bootstrapped using `create-react-app` and has some additional technologies: